ObjectProfile/Roassal3/README.md

 _____
 # Difference between Roassal2 and Roassal3

-A list of difference is accessible from the Wiki https://github.com/ObjectProfile/Roassal3/wiki
+A list of differences is accessible from the Wiki https://github.com/ObjectProfile/Roassal3/wiki
 _____
 ## For developers
 A local clone of Roassal3 can be loaded with the following code (you need to provide the full path of the clone):